Climate Hike in Glacier National Park, Montana

 12 miles or 5 miles

-Tonight we camp in the Two Medicine area.
+Tonight we shuttle to our camp in the Two Medicine area.

 Our final morning is time to rest our feet and return to West Glacier by raft.
 With the Glacier Guides, we'll travel by raft along the Middle Fork of the Flathead, viewing an ecosystem shaped by fire and rocks etched with the story of geologic time.